 Most people hate seeing themselves on video.
-Believe it or not, even actors feel that way when they see themselves on screen and they often cringe and be over critical with every scene they have.
-Take it from Johnny Depp, who chose not to watch any of his own movies saying, "I don't like watching myself" in his interview with David Letterman.
+Believe it or not, even actors feel that way when they see themselves on screen.
+They often cringe and be over critical with every scene they have.
+Take it from Johnny Depp who chose not to watch any of his own movies saying, "I don't like watching myself" in his interview with David Letterman.
 Guess he never watched a majority of Tim Burton's amazing films.

 Our biases dictate the way we make decisions and our behavior.
 And some of our biases make us hate ourselves!
-We always want to be right, so if you think you felt awkward on camera, you'll look for evidince of that awkwardness when you see the video.
+We always want to be right.
+So if you think you felt awkward on camera, you'll look for evidence of that awkwardness when you see the video.
 Even when you're actually great and fun, you'll ignore all those things and only notice the little mistakes you did.

 Another reason that science presents us with is the familiarity principle.
 This means that we only prefer and trust things, products, and people familiar to us.
 That's why you want to be in front of the camera in the first place—because the most familiar person to you is you!

 But why is it that when we see the footage, we get a lot of cringe-worthy moments?